 Over 84% of companies started by bootstrapping their funds.
 Most subscription-based services began small and grew slowly.
 Explosive growth with subscription-based services can come off as unauthentic to consumers, making it hard to gain industry recognition.
 Starting small and utilizing marketing tactics such as word of mouth can help achieve and keep customers.
 Every market and customer base is different, so surveying your customer base to understand their desires is a great way to get started.

-Whether you decide to take the subscription route or not, you need to understand the amount of hard work it takes to succeed.
-Subscription boxes have a particular set of circumstances but are popular for a reason.
+Subscription boxes have particular circumstances but are popular for a reason.
 As mentioned, Netflix, the subscription service pioneer, is worth $9.6 billion and growing.
-If you can figure out the right formula and retain customers, then a subscription service is a great business strategy to take.
+Whether you decide to take the subscription route or not, you need to understand the hard work it takes to succeed.
+If you can figure out the right formula and retain customers, then a subscription service is a great business strategy.